How to Replace a Fascia Board Without Hiding Roof-Edge Rot

 Step 4: Prime, fit, and fasten the new board

-1. Prime cut ends and the back side if you are using wood.
+Prime all cut ends, the back side, and the bottom edge if you are using wood.

-2. Cut the new fascia to length and dry-fit it under the drip edge.
+Cut the new fascia to length, then dry-fit it under the drip edge with the bottom edge straight and the end joints tight.

-3. Fasten into solid rafter tails or backing with exterior-rated fasteners.
+Fasten into solid rafter tails or backing with exterior-rated fasteners, keeping fasteners straight and away from the board's thin edges.

 If it works: The replacement board is straight, tight, and attached to solid backing.